Savvy Internet users may view this as a no-brainer. However, it is not as obvious to others who may be unfamiliar with such a distinction.

 Sadly, nefarious people lay in wait to buy your domain – especially if it is deemed valuable.
 Getting it back could cost hundreds if not thousands of $$$.
 That is if you can get it back at all!

 Furthermore, allowing your website hosting to expire could cause you to lose all of your site content.
-This is especially true if your database is not backed-up!
+This is especially true if your site runs on a platform such as WordPress and your database is not kept backed-up!
 Talk to your webmaster or web admin.
 Website maintenance is your friend 🙂

 In a nutshell, make sure to avoid cancellation of both your domain name and hosting!